Guide

 Implementing a new data security framework is like a project, and it must be managed closely.
 Develop a timeline, make sure the right people are involved, and ensure everyone understands the importance of successfully completing this project.

-Risk assessments are foundational to an effective compliance gram.
+Risk assessments are foundational to an effective compliance program.
 After all, your compliance measures should be tailored to minimize the risks that are material to your organization.
-To properly identify risks to your information systems, you’ll need to inventory your data assets, gain a clear view of where all data reside, and who has access to what.
+To properly identify risks to your information systems, you’ll need to inventory your data assets, get a clear view of where your data resides, and understand who has access to what.

 Once you know your risks, you can develop internal controls to mitigate them.
 Controls are processes designed to provide assurance that your business is meeting its objectives in terms of security, data privacy, and the effectiveness of your operations.